-Successful collaborations with external programs provide opportunities for leveraging other community resources.
-LMI homeowners received minor home repairs by leveraging CDBG investments through partnerships with the Department of Energy Weatherization program and the non-profit group, World Changers.
+Successful collaborations with external programs and grants provide opportunities for leveraging other community resources.
+LMI homeowners received minor home repairs by leveraging CDBG investments through partnerships with the Department of Energy Weatherization Program and the Special Needs Assistance Program through the Federal Home Loan Bank of Dallas.
 Tangible results in the areas of neighborhood stabilization and economic development are fundamental for a community's growth potential and create the foundation for sustainable resiliency to weather the fluctuations in population, economic downturns, and changes in public policy.

 Long range planning efforts led to the formulation of a strategy to mitigate water quality issues.
 CDBG investments were ear-marked to support four new water and sewer infrastructure projects.
-A targeted short term strategy, the Sewer Repair/Replacement Program, identified LMI households possessing non-compliant wastewater discharge systems.
+A targeted short-term strategy, the Sewer Repair/Replacement Program, identified LMI households possessing non-compliant wastewater discharge systems.
 These repairs positively impacted the quality of the discharge water, contribute to a cleaner environment, and improve the quality of life and public health.

 The CDBG program can report the number of successful activities which provide services to repeat clients demonstrating the need for such services in the community.
-Overall 333 Parish residents received 2,981 unique services through CDBG funded programs.
+Overall, 137 Parish residents received unique services through CDBG funded programs.

-In 2015, CDBG funds were reallocated to the NAMI demolition and rehabilitation projects via a substantial amendment published on January 21, 2016.
+In 2015, CDBG funds were reallocated to the National Alliance on Mental Illness (NAMI) demolition and rehabilitation projects via a substantial amendment published on January 21, 2016.
 In the first phase, three Hurricane Katrina damaged structures were demolished.
 Phase 2 the design work and asbestos abatement is currently preceding, and is expected to be completed shortly.
-The final phase, expected to be completed in summer 2017, comprises the rehabilitation of one group home structure to be used as a day center for mentally and behaviorally impaired clients.
-It is anticipated that the facility will be operational by Fall 2017.
-These CDBG investments will result in decent and safe living conditions for the chronically disabled persons residing on the parish's Safe Haven Campus.
+The final phase, expected to be completed in Spring 2018, comprises the rehabilitation of one group home structure to be used as a day center for mentally and behaviorally impaired clients.
+These CDBG investments will result in decent and safe living conditions for the chronically disabled persons residing on the parish's Safe Haven Campus